 Director Janet Fitch talks about creating these 3 films – with active lives of engagement – and invites you to use them as tools to change the way we talk, think and act about gun violence in America

-Thank you for checking out our project!
-My personal journey as a filmmaker in the sometimes surreal world of “Gun Rights vs Gun Control” began over a decade ago as a single documentary to cover the 2000 Million Mom March for Sensible Gun Laws.
-Once we began a dialog with the people who showed up from every corner of the United States, the project rapidly evolved into a trilogy exploring the issue through local, state and national lenses.
-The truth is, urban, suburban, small town and rural populations are all at risk in this American problem.
+My personal journey as a filmmaker began fifteen years ago, when I was planning a single documentary to cover the Million Mom March for Sensible Gun Laws.
+On Mothers’ Day of 2000, our team joined in and began an instant dialog with the people who showed up from every corner of the United States.
+The project rapidly evolved into a trilogy, exploring the issue through local, state and national lenses, because the reality is: urban, suburban, small town and rural populations are all at risk.